timescale/docs.timescale.com-content/migrate-from-postgresql.md

 Tada!
 You did it!

+[operations]:/getting-started/basic-operations
+[create_hypertable]:/api/api-timescaledb#create_hypertable

 ---

 ## Migrating from a different database <a id="different-db"></a>

-To migrate your database from PostgreSQL to TimescaleDB, you should have `pg_dump` for exporting your schema and data.
+To migrate your database from PostgreSQL to TimescaleDB, you need `pg_dump` for exporting your schema and data.

 Migration falls into three main steps:

-1. Copying over the database schema and choosing which tables are hypertables (i.e., those that currently have time-series data)
+1. Copy over the database schema and choosing which tables will become hypertables (i.e., those that currently have time-series data).
-1. Backing up data to CSV
+1. Backup data to comma-separated values (CSV).
-1. Importing the data into TimescaleDB
+1. Import the data into TimescaleDB

 For this example we'll assume you have a PostgreSQL instance with a database called `old_db` that contains a single table called `foo` that you want to